-Lynx uses a hand launch takeoff.
-The takeoff is autonomous and activated by pressing the takeoff button on the fuselage to apply full throttle for launch.
+Lynx uses a hand launch takeoff wherein the aircraft is physically thrown.
+Once thrown, the aircraft climbs autonomously and proceeds to its first waypoint.
+The takeoff is activated by pressing the takeoff button on the fuselage once the preflight is complete.

 The landing is called a deep-stall and enables flights from confined areas.
 Specifically, a deep-stall is a near-vertical descent caused by deflecting the stabilator upward while in flight to roughly 45 degrees.
-During the descent, throttle is reduced to zero and pitch is locked at the deep-stall angle.
+During the descent, throttle is reduced to zero and the tail remains defleted.
 Lynx is steered during the descent by the autopilot or by the safety pilot if landing manually.
 Unlike a parachute, the deep-stall can be aborted to resume flying as needed.

-The wings and stabilator are designed to separate from the fuselage upon touchdown.
+The wings and stabilator are designed to separate from the fuselage upon landing impact.
 This is done to minimize damage by dissipating energy when landing on a hard surface.
 In extraordinary landings, certain breakaway spare parts are designed to fail to prevent damage to airframe components.